 Does credit card debt consolidation hurt your credit score?

 Credit card debt consolidation could both hurt and help your credit score.
 Any time you apply for a new loan, you’re likely to see your credit score drop by a few points.
-That’s normal, and it’s temporary.
+That’s normal, and it’s not permanent.

 But high credit card balances hurt your credit score a lot, and paying them off with an installment loan could cause your score to rise.